 - The grants are intended to provide funding for travel, accommodation and sundry daily expenses, but not car hire, purchase of equipment or professional fees, or to buy publication space

-- Grants are generally between $300 and $1,500
+- Grants are generally as much as $3000

 - Grant recipients will be paid 75% of the grant total at the outset, and the remaining 25% when (and if) the feature is published on a news media platform/publication

 Duration of Grants: The reporting project should be completed and published within three months of the receipt of the grant funding unless otherwise agreed

 How to Apply: Please address an email with the heading APPLICATION: AUDIO-VISUAL REPORTING GRANT or APPLICATION: INVESTIGATIVE REPORTING GRANT and containing the following items (in attachments in MS Word or PDF formats) to [email protected] by no later than 14 April: